Use lists to guide your style choices

 • they want their clothes to last, so they might invest in a well-constructed pair with some beautiful details, from a local maker – this ticks three items off their list

-• stretchy tops that are wash-and-wear will fit the bill for being easy-care and non-irritating, while also giving them room to move on their bike.
+• stretchy tops that are wash-and-wear to fit the easy-care and non-irritating criteria, while also giving them room to move on their bike.

-• tops with really beautiful colours and flattering necklines, so they’re good for video calls while working from home, as well as client meetings and friend dates.
+• tops with really beautiful colours and flattering necklines will be good for video calls while they work from home, as well as for in-person client meetings and friend dates.

-You can see how this simplifies a lot of their decisions.
+You can see how these criteria simplify a lot of their decisions.

 Have a go!
 Good luck.